-If you’re like me, the first thing you do after ripping open the packaging on your new Android Smartphone or Tablet, is to benchmark it.
-I want to know how my new device compares against the latest flagships or even the same model.
-Nobody wants a dud right!?
+If you’re like me, the first thing you do after ripping open the packaging on your new Android phone or tablet is benchmark it!

 … Keep calm & carry on Benchmarking…

-I’m not going to list any fully paid results as all the main benchmarking tools are free or have a free version available.
+I’m not going to list any fully paid results as all the main benchmarking tools are free or have at least a free version available.

 To fully benchmark your phone there are a few different areas that you’re going to want to test.
 These are: